 Accordingly, readers are cautioned not to place undue reliance on these forward-looking statements which speak only as of the date the statements were made, and the Company does not assume any obligations to update or revise them to reflect new events or circumstances, except as required by law.

-James M. Bruchs

-Chairman and Chief Executive Officer

-Chief Financial Officer
+James M. Bruchs Chairman and Chief Executive Officer Gary A. Bojes Chief Financial Officer

-[This page left blank intentionally]

 TSODILO RESOURCES LIMITED